keystonejs/keystone-5/docs/guides/heroku.md

 ### Setup your database connection

 KeystoneJS automatically fetches the database connection string from an environment variable.
-And as Heroku apps also can handle environment variables we use that to provide our database connection string to the KeystonJS app.
+And as Heroku apps also can handle environment variables we use that to provide our database connection string to the KeystoneJS app.

 - Go to your Heroku app in the dashboard, select Settings and press [Reveal config vars].